Peter Hedblom

 Peter Mikael Hedblom (born 20 January 1970) is a Swedish professional golfer.
+He won three times on the European Tour and lost in playoffs four times.
+He finished tied 7th at the 1996 Open Championship.

-Early years
+Early life

-Hedblom was born in Gävle, Sweden.
+In 1970, Hedblom was born in Gävle, Sweden.
 When he was just a few years old, he followed his father Olle, a former bandy player, who later became a golf club professional, to the golf course at Gävle Golf Club.
 Peter became a member at seven and early showed great talent, but was actively involved in ice hockey before that.
 His younger sister Marlene did not start her golfing career until the age of 12, but also later became a tournament professional.
 Through their early careers, the two siblings were supported by their parents, Olle and Agneta.